Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective

-Despite being able to solve the illustrative instance presented in Section \ref{sec: illustrative_example}, the state-of-the-art mathematical optimization solvers we tested were unable to solve this more realistic instance.
-We experimented with different complementary slackness reformulations options, and primal-dual equality reformulation available in the BilevelJuMP.jl package \citep{Joaquim_bilevel_2022} along with reductions in the instance size.
-However, trying to solve a simplified instance with Gurobi v.9.5.0 \citep{gurobi} or CPLEX v.12.10 \citep{cplex2009v12} within 48 hours did not lead to a solution with integrality gaps lower than 100 \%.
-An analogous issue has been faced by \citet{VIRASJOKI2020104716} where the authors were not able to solve their large-scale mixed-integer quadratically constrained quadratic programming problems with any of the state-of-the-art solvers available in GAMS \citep{Bussieck2004}.
+\paragraph{Numerical issues with large-scale MPEC} Despite being able to solve the illustrative instance presented in Section \ref{sec: illustrative_example}, the state-of-the-art mathematical optimization solvers we tested were unable to solve this more realistic instance.
+We experimented with different complementary slackness reformulation options and primal-dual equality reformulation available in the BilevelJuMP.jl package \citep{Joaquim_bilevel_2022} along with reductions in the instance size.
+However, trying to solve a simplified instance with Gurobi v.9.5.0 \citep{gurobi} or CPLEX v.12.10 \citep{noauthor_ibm_2021} within 48 hours did not lead to a solution with integrality gaps lower than 100 \%.
+An analogous issue has been faced by \citet{VIRASJOKI2020104716} where the authors were not able to solve their large-scale mixed-integer quadratically constrained quadratic programming problems with any of the state-of-the-art solvers available in GAMS \citep{noauthor_gams_nodate}.

 Therefore, following the solution approach proposed in \citep{VIRASJOKI2020104716}, we applied an iterative procedure in which we discretise and exhaustively enumerate and fix all possible upper-level decisions and solve the lower-level problem.
 Then, we determine ex post the decisions that yield optimal solutions.
 The discrete values we considered for the capacity expansion of the transmission lines are \{0 MW, 3000 MW, 6000 MW, 9000 MW\}.
 Taking into account the existence of 10 transmission lines in the system, the aforementioned enumerative set leads to 1,048,576 lower-level problems that must be solved for each combination of the input parameters.